ritaturk/xenko-docs/manual/getting-started/create-and-add-assets.md

-# Create and import assets
+# Create and add assets

 To add content to your game, you need to create [assets](xref:asset).
-An asset is a representation of an object of your game inside the Game Studio, such as a character of your game, environment of your game, a 3D image, a sound, and an animation.
+An asset is a representation of an object of your game inside the Game Studio, such as a character of your game, environment of your game, a sound, or an animation.

-In this page, you’ll learn how to create new assets and add assets in [Game Studio](xref:game-studio).
+This page will show you how to create new assets and add assets in [Game Studio](xref:game-studio).

-Xenko provides the following ways to create and import assets in your game:
+Xenko provides the following ways to create and add assets in your game:
  * Add assets from the **Asset view** tab
  * Add assets from the **Solution explorer** section
- * Import assets from a file

-## Adding assets

-To start with, you can add a basic asset from the **Asset view** tab.
-Later, you can customize the asset according to your requirements.

-**To add an asset from the Asset view tab:**
+##Adding assets from the Asset view tab

  1. On the **Asset view** tab, click ![New asset](media/create-and-add-assets-add-new-asset-button.png).